See the surprising ways your brain (and your hips) play a role in your casual sex encounters.

 It's a familiar scene: a thriving nightlife, a club or maybe a wine bar where glasses are clinking and singles are mingling before drifting off into the shadows — two by two.
 It's not the perfect picture of romance, but when you're caught up in the moment, a warm body feels like a fair substitute for love, right?

-Hooking up and the occasional one night stand is just one of the many realities attached to the dating scene.
-But since when did the hookup scene become the place to find love?
+Hooking up and the occasional one-night stand is just one of the many realities attached to the dating scene.
+But since when did the hookup dating scene become the place to find love?
 While you may think you're just living the carefree single life, your brain is influencing your decisions more than you might want to admit.

-Her research on casual sex found that despite women's claims that they can have carefree sex unattached: 80 percent of men had overall positive feelings; meanwhile, only 54 percent of women had positive feelings.
+Her research on casual sex found that despite women's claims that they can have carefree sex unattached, 80 percent of men had overall positive feelings; meanwhile, only 54 percent of women had positive feelings.have carefree sex unattached, 80 percent of men had overall positive feelings; meanwhile, only 54 percent of women had positive feelings.

 Instead, they felt "regret at being used."
 Women said, "I felt cheap," "horrified afterward," and "I felt degraded.
 Made myself look cheap and easy.
 Total regret."

-In studying human sexual behavior, Justin Garcia and his research team from State University of New York at Binghamton, he suggests that perhaps a person's DNA is to blame when it comes to infidelity and sexual promiscuity.
-For their widely cited study, published in PloS One, they surveyed 181 young adults on their sexual history and tested them for a gene called DRD4, which affects levels of dopamine in the brain and has previously been associated with ADHD, alcoholism, as well as compulsive, risk-taking behaviors such as, partying and gambling.
+In studying human sexual behavior, Justin Garcia and his research team from State University of New York at Binghamton, suggest that perhaps a person's DNA is to blame when it comes to infidelity and sexual promiscuity.
+For their widely cited study, they surveyed 181 young adults on their sexual history and tested them for a gene called DRD4, which affects levels of dopamine in the brain and has previously been associated with ADHD, alcoholism, as well as compulsive, risk-taking behaviors such as, partying and gambling.

 Does that leave you off the hook to cheat?
 The experts emphasize that your genetic makeup isn't the only influence over your sexual behavior.